Back to Insights

 1. Tools are more important than prompts

-Pharosyne spends 70% of development time on tool design, 30% on prompts.
+In production work, tool design often matters more than prompts.
 A well-designed tool with clear input/output schemas makes the agent's job easy.
-A vague tool leads to hallucinated parameters and failed calls.
+A vague tool leads to invented parameters and failed calls.

 Good tool definition: